cculianu/Fulcrum/doc/unix-man-page.md

 --no-simdjson
 :   If specified, disable the fast simdjson backend for JSON parsing.
 This parser is over 2x faster than the original parser, and is enabled by default as of Fulcrum version 1.3.0.

+--bd-timeout
+:   Corresponds to the configuration file variable "bitcoind_timeout".
+The number of seconds to wait for unanswered bitcoind requests before we consider them as having timed-out (default: 20).
+You may wish to set this higher than the default if using BCH ScaleNet, or if you see "bitcoind request timed out" appear in the log.

 --dump-sh <outputfile>
 :    *This is an advanced debugging option*.
 Dump script hashes.
 If specified, after the database is loaded, all of the script hashes in the database will be written to outputfile as a JSON array.